golergka/url-shortener/README.md

 * **pgtyped** — I dislike ORMs, but I like type safety and checking my code at compilation time instead of run rime.
 This library allows me to pre-compile my SQL queries against a development database, check them for errors and save type information in my proejct.
 * **postgres-migrations** — miminalistic migrations library that have never let me down.
 Not having down migrations does make development a bit harder, but I still think it's a good decision overall.
 * **pg-tx** - minimalistic node-pg transaction wrapper that I wrote.
 However, I only use transactions for integration tests.

+## Architecture

+Project is split into routes and providers.
+Usually web services split routes (or controllers) and services; however, since this is such a small codebase, it didn't make much sense.
+However, splitting single url provider seemed like a good decision, as it should handle both Redis and Postgres layer.

+Since I want app to be integration tested with cancelled transactions, I want to inject database client instance into all routes.
+But since there aren't many routes and dependencies, I decided not to use any DI frameworks and just use simple factory functions taking parameters instead.